Though some types of chocolate have antioxidants, not all of them are created equal

 “(Chocolate) is a good antioxidant.
 It has a good effect on inflammation.
 We think most of the beneficial effects are because of this,” said Dr. Owais Khawaja, a cardiology fellow at St. Vincent Mercy Medical Center in Toledo, Ohio.
 These benefits might include reducing the risk of cancer and dementia, Khawaja said.

 However, not all chocolate is created equal.
 The antioxidant and anti-inflammatory power of chocolate is thought to come from a class of plant nutrients found in cocoa beans called flavonoids.
 Dark chocolate has more of these than milk chocolate, and white chocolate – which does not actually contain chocolate – is not a good source of flavonoids.

 Even a chocolate bar that is 70% cocoa, generally considered dark chocolate, can have varying levels of flavonoid compounds, depending on how it was processed.
 For example, chocolate that has gone through a chemical step known as dutching, also known as Dutch chocolate, has essentially lost all traces of these compounds.

 Then there is the milk and sugar.
 “What we get commercially is not just the pure chocolate. … I don’t think the milk and sugar in milk chocolate would be that good for you,” Khawaja said.

-But we need more research looking at the effects of consuming all kinds of chocolate, including milk.
-"There is not enough data as to what form of chocolate is good," and how much chocolate is good, Khawaja said.
+But we need more research into the effects of consuming all kinds of chocolate, including milk.
+“There is not enough data as to what form of chocolate is good” and how much chocolate is good, Khawaja said.
 Studies tend to ask participants about whether they consume chocolate or dark chocolate, but not what kind.
 To make matters worse, people often forget or misrepresent how much they really eat.

 Here’s a look at what doctors, rulers and businesspeople have thought of chocolate through the ages.